 At the end of your day, you will also want to close your register out for the evening and let your POS system know that you have reached the end of your sales day.
 To close your register, you will:

-- Record your ending cash value by returning to your “Current Drawer” reports
+- Step 1: Record your ending cash value by returning to your “Current Drawer” reports

-- Select “End Drawer” to close out for the day
+- Step 4: Select “End Drawer” to close out for the day

 Depending on the email notifications you choose, you will automatically receive an end-of-day report when your register is closed for the day.
 This means, your staff’s closing procedures are done as soon as they close the drawer for the day and shut down your POS device.